 What to take to Croatia

-Now you’ve found the top places to go in Croatia, it’s time to book your trip – book with Explore to secure a safe pre-organised trip.
+Now you’ve found the top places to go in Croatia, it’s time to book your trip – book with explore to secure a safe, pre-organised trip.
+If you’re not sure which things to take to Croatia, we can help you out.
+Wondering which is the best currency to take to Croatia?
+The kuna is your best bet as the majority of places don’t accept euros.
 With your agenda in hand, make sure you pack accordingly – don’t forget protective clothing and insect repellent items to keep your body protected whilst you visit Croatia.

 What to wear in Croatia